Who Is Lydia Ko's Caddie?

 Adding to the notion that Ko was back to her best were the Rolex Player of the Year award and Vare Trophy for low scoring average that came with her success.

 In the meantime, Ko turned to someone she had previously worked with, David Jones.
-The reunion began well, too, as the New Zealander started the year in style, winning the Aramco Saudi Ladies International with the promise of another year of dominance ahead.
+The reunion began well, as the New Zealander began 2023 winning the Aramco Saudi Ladies International with the promise of another year of dominance ahead.

-However, it didn’t work out as planned, as Ko suffered a slump in form shortly afterwards that eventually saw her fall out of the World’s top 10.
+However, Ko suffered a slump in form shortly afterwards that eventually saw her fall out of the world’s top 10.
 Whether that form persuaded Ko to make another change is unclear but, in the latter part of the 2023 season, she had Paul Cormack on the bag.

-The Scot was educated at McLennan Community College and worked as a postman and bartender following college, before eventually playing professionally for around a decade.
+The Scot was educated at McLennan Community College and worked as a postman and bartender following college, before eventually playing professionally, including on the PGA Tour Canada.
 However, it was in caddying that he made his name.

 "You have seen all my struggles and you stayed positive when I couldn't.
 Sharing this with you means more than anything and you are the hardest working person I have met.
 Paul, you are the best!!"

-Paul Cormack caddied for Nordqvist for four years
+Paul Cormack caddied for Anna Nordqvist for four years

-Despite their success, the partnership came to an end in April 2023, when Cormack informed Nordqvist that he would begin caddying on the PGA Tour and, in the months that followed, he was regularly seen on the bag for Kevin Chappell.
+Despite their success, the partnership ended in April 2023, when Cormack informed Nordqvist that he would begin caddying on the PGA Tour and, in the months that followed, he was regularly seen on the bag for Kevin Chappell.

-By September’s Kroger Queen City Championship, though, he was back on the LPGA Tour, this time with Ko and, by the BMW Ladies Championship the following month, she offered an emphatic reminder of her abilities with a third place finish.
+By September’s Kroger Queen City Championship, though, he was back on the LPGA Tour, this time with Ko and, by the BMW Ladies Championship the following month, she offered an emphatic reminder of her abilities with a finish of third.

-The pair then enjoyed their first victory together as part of the winning team with PGA Tour star Jason Day at the inaugural Grant Thornton Invitational and, in 2024, Ko picked up the Hilton Grand Vacations Tournament of Champions.
+The pair then enjoyed their first victory together as part of the winning team with PGA Tour star Jason Day at the inaugural Grant Thornton Invitational and, in 2024, Ko picked up the Hilton Grand Vacations Tournament of Champions as the partnership continued to flourish.

 Mike has over 25 years of experience in journalism, including writing on a range of sports throughout that time, such as golf, football and cricket.
 Now a freelance staff writer for Golf Monthly, he is dedicated to covering the game's most newsworthy stories.